 E-cigs worked for me and without them I can almost guarantee you I would still be smoking.
 If you are ready to give it a try, let’s have a look at the safest electronic cigarette brands out there.

 Each electronic cigarette brand listed in the e-cig review section as well as the e-liquid review page only uses the best, top quality ingredients.
-Above are just two examples of what I would call the safest as they are they are most transparent in listing their ingredients and being certified wherever possible.

 So…are e-cigs safe?
 Do e-cigs represent any harms to bystanders through “second hand vapor”?
 Which e-cig brands are safest?
 After reading through these pages, you tell me!